aksmiyazaki/challenge-event-processor/README.md

 The `event_processor` is quite simple, it gets messages from the topic, resolving its schema and sends to the appropriate output topic.
 Schema Registry was used with AVRO since this combination is widely used in the industry and have nice features such as Schema Evolution and low overhead on the payload, because it holds just the schema id.
+Also, for the persistence layer, we've used Kafka itself.
+It is easy to add a long retention persistence component in this architecture, it could be used a Sink Kafka Connect connector from Kafka to a blob storage (s3, Azure Blob Storage, GCS).

 The output topics all have the same schema for simplicity reasons.